postgresml/postgresml/pgml-cms/docs/use-cases/chatbots/README.md

 You just asked me my name, and I responded that my name is Hermes.
 Is there anything else you would like to know?
 ```

-By chaining these special tags we can build a conversation that Hermes has been trained to understand and is a great function approximator for.&#x20;
+By chaining these special tags we can build a conversation that Hermes has been trained to understand and is a great function approximator for.

 {% hint style="info" %}
 This example highlights that modern LLM's are stateless function approximators.
 Notice we have included the first question we asked and the models response in our input.
 Every time we ask it a new question in our conversation, we will have to supply the entire conversation history if we want it to know what we already discussed.
 LLMs have no built in way to remember past questions and conversations.